 This website section is a diary of work done with, and for, LGBTQ+ communities in the UK.
 It serves to keep track of contributions and reflect on the past and share ideas for collaborations in the future.
 It does not include work done in, or for, governments.
 If you have any questions or want to collaborate, please get in touch via email at: firstname.lastname@example.org

 March 2021 to Present – Pride Cymru, Wales

-- Member of the Pride Cymru Committee
+- Member of the Pride Cymru volunteer group

 - Contributed to data visualisation and publication of the Lost LGBT+ Cardiff project, funded by the Heritage fund.
 Produced the self-guided walking tour map in Cardiff central.